salboaie/SwarmESB/README.md

 ## Easy and fun!
-    A new approach for programming with asynchronous messages.

     Check our wiki: https://github.com/salboaie/SwarmESB/wiki

     Technologies: node.js, Redis, asynchronous messages, Message Bus, Enterprise Service Bus Usage of JavaScript is accidental, the swarming concept can be implemented on any modern platform.